CeraVe Moisturizing Cream

 There is no icon on the packaging indicating expiration date.
 I have seen it stipulated up to 4 years in advance on some internet marketplaces so it is probably safe to assume it lasts up to several years.

 The CeraVe Moisturizing Cream is very well priced and will last a long time since a little goes such a long way.
-You only need the smallest amount and it spreads so easily and absorbs immediately into your skin.
+You only need the smallest amount and it spreads so easily and absorbs immediately into the skin.
 The packaging is very basic.
-A huge opening encourages you to slop your fingers in to apply, inviting contamination.
-However, the preservatives (as controversial as parabens may be), appear to do what they should and prevent microbes.
-There is an alternative package available for a few extra dollars (AUD$30.00) that includes a pump action dispenser if you’re particularly worried about bacteria.
-Personally, I have had no issues and will continue to use this one.
+A huge opening encourages you to slop your fingers in to apply, inviting risk of contamination.
+There is an alternative package available for a few extra dollars (AUD$25.00) that includes a pump action dispenser if you’re particularly worried about bacteria.
+Personally, I have had no issues and will continue to use this one in this manner.
+The huge volume encourages me to use this as both face and body moisturiser.

-It definitely leaves skin non-greasy as claimed with an immediate feeling of moisturisation.
-I applied this to dry areas on my face (along the jaw line) and as an after shower full body moisturiser which is my usual means of application.
-My skin felt soft and hydrated right into the next day.
-I have used an entire tub over the last several months with great results.
+It definitely leaves skin non-greasy and non-oily as claimed with an immediate feeling of moisturisation.
+The finish pleasantly lacks any residue, tackiness or stickiness.
+I apply it to dry areas on my face (along the jaw line) and body as described.
+Skin feels soft and hydrated well into the next day.
+I have used an entire tub over the last several months with great results and have another in reserve.

 Regarding the eczema claim, as I don’t suffer this condition but my daughter does, I gave her the cream to use over a few weeks to see if it made any difference.
 Her eczema is concentrated primarily behind her knees.
 After applying this cream multiple times a day to the affected areas, unfortunately, this product did nothing to reduce the condition although it did offer her temporary relief.
 Given its certification by the US National Eczema Association I have no doubt that it probably works for some but sadly, not in our case.

-This product is made from a solid collection of ingredients, is well priced and offers excellent hydration and moisturisation, gentle enough to use all over the body and face.
+This product is made from a solid collection of ingredients, is well priced and offers excellent value, hydration and moisturisation, gentle enough to use all over the body and face.
 Purely as a moisturizing cream, I would totally recommend it.
 As an eczema treatment, it fell a little short in our case, however, given the research and positive consumer feedback, it may work for others.
 I enjoyed this cream sufficiently to buy another tub and am happily working my way through it.
+I don’t intend being without this product in the future!

 |Non greasy, non sticky, fast absorption|